nickrttn/portfolio-template/source/portfolio/placemat.html.markdown

 Along the way they gather a plethora of ingredients while receiving background info about the recipe these ingredients make up.
 At the end of the tour they get the accompanying recipe.

-The application uses the Google Maps API through a custom JavaScript geolocation toolkit by Justus [@ju5tu5](https://twitter.com/ju5tu5) which makes it very easy to pinpoint locations and create walking routes through JSON files.
+The application uses the Google Maps API through a custom JavaScript geolocation toolkit by one of our teachers, [@ju5tu5](https://twitter.com/ju5tu5), which makes it very easy to pinpoint locations and create walking routes through JSON files.

 ### Example part of the JSON file